OhadCohen97/Face-Mask-Detection-Deep-Neural-Network-Triple-Solution/README.md

    <li>
     <h2>Networks and Architecture</h2>
-    <b>The first configuration</b> was built by from end to end, the architecture used in this configuration is <li>CNN- Convolutional Neural Network which consists of several layers that implement feature extraction, and then classification.
+  <li> <b>The first configuration</b> was built by from end to end, the architecture used in this configuration is CNN- Convolutional Neural Network which consists of several layers that implement feature extraction, and then classification.
     The CNN model:<img src="Images/CNN_model2.jpg" width="1000px">
       <p></p>
      CNN layers:<img src="Images/CNN_model1.png" width="1000px">
         <p></p>
-        <b>The second configuration</b> is a Transfer-Learning configuration, in that case we used the<li> MobileNet V2 architecture.
+       <li> <b>The second configuration</b> is a Transfer-Learning configuration, in that case we used the MobileNet V2 architecture.
 MobileNetV2 is a convolutional neural network architecture that seeks to perform well on mobile devices.
 It is based on an inverted residual structure where the residual connections are between the bottleneck layers.
 We fine-tuned MobileNetV2 on our mask/no mask dataset and obtained a classifier.